-This is the view of Tahquitz Peak as you stand in the little dot on the map of Idyllwild.
-If you had this sitting over your rooftops for enough years, wouldn’t you create a legend about it?
+The view of Tahquitz Peak as you stand in the little dot on the map of Idyllwild is majestic.
+If you had it towering over your rooftops for enough years, wouldn’t you create a legend about it?

-As the next Loveda Brown book prepares to launch, I want to share some of the fascinating historical wanderings I did in Idyllwild last month.
+As the next Loveda Brown book prepares to launch, I want to share my historical wanderings in Idyllwild last month.
 There are always more fun facts about my materials than will ever work into each of my mysteries!
 Loveda Brown: Summer Storm highlights the legend of Tahquitz and the Cahuilla peoples who migrated through the San Jacinto mountain range and left the name of their shaman chief behind.

 We will address the legend another time, but if you take a drive up and spend a day in Idyllwild, these places are on the “must see” list.

 Our first stop is in the Idyllwild County Park.
 You won’t get charged for parking if you’re only driving in to see the pictographs/hieroglyphs painted hundreds of years ago on granite boulders.
-The gate is welded shut, if you’re wondering, and—I have to think my guess is as good as anyone’s—all the symbols I looked at remind me of maps.
+It’s fenced in and the gate is welded shut, and—I have to think my guess is as good as anyone’s—all the ancient symbols I looked at remind me of maps.

 The second location for Cahuilla pictographs is north from here, in Pine Cove.
 I put the directions in my phone and followed them precisely, but I circled back and forth on a tiny residential road while my phone insisted I had arrived at my destination.
 In frustration, I pulled over and asked the phone why it was making up lies and it said, “GPS Location Service Lost”.